Roaring0202/TaoDocs/src/neuron.md

 ### Execution Flow

 When the script is run, it initializes a `neuron` instance and enters an infinite loop, periodically calling the `train()` method to train the model and update the weights on the blockchain.

+# In Conclusion,
+There's a lot going on here, and I think it's best to investigate yourself, but the goal is to give people the proper tools and knowledge required to build on the network.
+This knowledge could be quite important depending on what your goals are here.